Table of contents

 Bottom Line

 Glide is an excellent choice if you want stylish internal apps without hiring a designer.
-Its templates and built-in database make it powerful, but limited customization reduces flexibility compared to some other platforms.
+If you need more customization, scalability, and flexibility, try Blaze.

 4. Softr: Best for No-Code Frontends